vorner/rust-presentations/101_for_cpp.md

 ???

+* Note: this is mostly just an example.
+Imagine something more complex with business logic, possibly multiple fields, some might be read-only for the lifetime of the class and don't need the mutex, some do...
 * Highlight: manual review needs to be done to make sure access really *is* protected by the mutex.
 In a long class full of business logic one might to overlook it and access directly.